ChauhanDikshit/L-AEFA/README.md

 L-AEFA introduces four core improvements:

 1. **Self-adaptive Coulomb’s constant (per individual)**
-   Each agent has its own Coulomb constant that adapts using its **success/failure history** (aggregative learning).
+   Each agent has its own Coulomb constant, which adapts based on its success/failure history (aggregative learning).

 2. **Locally-informed learning (distance-index guidance)**
    Agents are arranged using **positional relationships** among the **historical best**, **current worst**, and other individuals to construct enhanced elite sets (e.g., **K′best**), strengthening the electrostatic force.